simon1tan/TechTools/README.md

 Reporting Bugs:
 	Please create bug detailed reports(OS version, IE version, mshta.exe version, detailed description with screenshots) and I will try to solve as time allows.
 Do note that this runs under Microsoft's HTA technology which has many many limitations, many of which I may not be able to work around.
 I've already had to work

-License:
+Pricing:
 	This tool is free for personal use.
-You are welcome to modify the code to fit your needs.
-Commerical usage costs $5 per year.
-Please note that this is my full time job.
+For commerical usage, the first year is free.
+Any usage beyond the first year is $5 per year per seat.
+Please note that this is my full time job and $10 is pretty much nothing.
+I hope you find this tool useful.

 A special thanks goes out to all the project's below:
 * jquery, http://jquery.com, MIT